-We are often asked this question about audio codec.
-Some customers want to confirm whether MSS can work well with their SIP phones/clients who can support several audio codecs.
+We are often asked this question about audio codec or video calls.
+Some customers want to confirm whether miniSIPServer can work well with their SIP phones/clients who can support several audio codecs or video calls.

-We often answer that it depends on their own SIP phones/clients.
-MSS, not matter local-MSS or cloud-MSS, doesn’t care audio codec by default.
+We often answer that it depends on their own SIP phones/clients. miniSIPServer, not matter local-miniSIPServer or cloud-miniSIPServer, doesn’t care media codec by default.

 Why we say that?

-Please have a look at following figure which describe a basic media process model of MSS in a normal basic call.
+Please have a look at following figure which describes a basic media process model of miniSIPServer in a normal basic call.

 From this figure, we can see: